-Laughing during sleep, or hypnogely, is relatively common and is not usually anything to worry about.
-In most cases, researchers believe that the cause is laughing at a dream during rapid eye movement sleep, which is entirely harmless.
+Laughing during sleep is a common occurrence.
+Researchers believe that the cause is typically laughing at a dream during rapid eye movement sleep, which is entirely harmless.

 In some cases, sleep laughing has links to sleep disorders.
 In rare cases, hypnogely can be a symptom of a neurological disorder.